 Associate Professor, Colorado State University

-Associate Professor, Natural Resources
+Professor, Natural Resources

 Shorna Allred's research blends human factors and natural sciences to improve resource management and conservation.